13 captive siblings allowed to eat once a day, shower once a year

 Related: California torture house had not been inspected, officials say

-Hestrin delivered what he called a "snapshot" of the alleged horrors visited on the children before the first court appearance by Turpin, 57, and his wife, Louisa Anna Turpin, 49.
+Hestrin delivered what he called a "snapshot" of the alleged horrors visited on the children before the first court appearance by Turpin, 57, and his wife, Louise Anna Turpin, 49.

 The couple sat as their court-appointed lawyers entered not guilty pleas to more than three dozen charges that could send the couple to prison for 94 years to life.
 Turpin wore a blue blazer and his wife was dressed in black.